quickwit-oss/witty-actors/README.md

 # Features

 - Actor message box
 - The framework is meant to run asynchronous actors by default, but it can also run actors that are blocking for long amount of time.
-The message handler methods are technically asynchronous in both case, but the `Actor::runner` method makes it possible to run an actor with blocking code on a dedicated thread.
+The message handler methods are technically asynchronous in both case, but the `RuntimeType::get_runtime_handle` method makes it possible to run an actor with blocking code on a dedicated thread.
 - A scheduler actor that makes it possible to mock simulate time.

 # Example